 Previous GeneCards Identifiers for GLO1 Gene

 The enzyme encoded by this gene is responsible for the catalysis and formation of S-lactoyl-glutathione from methylglyoxal condensation and reduced glutatione.
 Glyoxalase I is linked to HLA and is localized to 6p21.3-p21.1, between HLA and the centromere. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GLO1 Gene

 GLO1 (Glyoxalase I) is a Protein Coding gene.
-Diseases associated with GLO1 include paracoccidioidomycosis and diabetic neuropathy.
-Among its related pathways are Metabolism and Pyruvate metabolism.
+Diseases associated with GLO1 include Diabetic Neuropathy and Autistic Disorder.
+Among its related pathways are Pyruvate metabolism and Citric Acid (TCA) cycle and Metabolism.
 GO annotations related to this gene include lactoylglutathione lyase activity.

 UniProtKB/Swiss-Prot for GLO1 Gene

 Catalyzes the conversion of hemimercaptal, formed from methylglyoxal and glutathione, to S-lactoylglutathione.
 Involved in the regulation of TNF-induced transcriptional activity of NF-kappa-B. Required for normal osteoclastogenesis.